"

 The “Biz”: The Motion Picture Industry Emerges

-As the demand for motion pictures grew, production companies sprung up to meet it.
-At the peak of nickelodeon popularity in 1910 (Britannica Online), about 20 or so major motion picture companies operated in the United States.
+As demand for motion pictures grew, production companies emerged to meet it.
+At the peak of Nickelodeon’s popularity in 1910 (Britannica Online), approximately 20 major motion picture companies operated in the United States.
 However, heated disputes often broke out among these companies over patent rights and industry control, leading even the most powerful among them to fear fragmentation that would loosen their hold on the market (Fielding, 1967).
 Because of these concerns, the 10 leading companies—including Edison, Biograph, Vitagraph, and others—formed the Motion Picture Patents Company (MPPC) in 1908.
-The MPPC served as a trade group that pooled the most significant motion picture patents and established an exclusive contract between these companies and the Eastman Kodak Company as a supplier of film stock.
-Also known as the Trust, the MPPC’s attempted to standardize the industry and shut out competition through monopolistic control.
-Under the Trust’s licensing system, only certain licensed companies could participate in the exchange, distribution, and production of film at different levels of the industry—a shut-out tactic that eventually backfired, leading the excluded, independent distributors to organize in opposition to the Trust (Britannica Online).
+The MPPC served as a trade group that pooled the most significant motion picture patents and established an exclusive contract between these companies and the Eastman Kodak Company, which supplied film stock.
+Also known as “the Trust,” the MPPC attempted to standardize the industry and shut out competition through monopolistic control.
+Under the Trust’s licensing system, only licensed companies could participate in the exchange, distribution, and production of films at various levels of the industry.
+This shut-out tactic eventually backfired, leading the excluded, independent distributors to organize in opposition to the Trust (Britannica Online).

 The Rise of the Feature

-In these early years, theaters still ran single-reel films, which came at a standard length of 1,000 feet, allowing for about 16 minutes of playing time.
-However, companies began to import multiple-reel films from European producers around 1907, and the format gained popular acceptance in the United States in 1912 with the release of Louis Mercanton’s highly successful Queen Elizabeth, a three-and-a-half reel “feature,” starring the French actress Sarah Bernhardt.
-As exhibitors began to show more features—as term assigned to multiple-reel films—they discovered several advantages over the single-reel short.
-For one thing, audiences saw these longer films as special events and did not mind paying more for admission.
+In these early years, theaters still ran single-reel films, which were typically 1,000 feet in length, allowing for approximately 16 minutes of playing time.
+However, companies began to import multiple-reel films from European producers around 1907, and the format gained widespread acceptance in the United States in 1912 with the release of Louis Mercanton’s highly successful Queen Elizabeth, a three-and-a-half reel “feature,” starring the French actress Sarah Bernhardt.
+As exhibitors began to show more features, as the term assigned to multiple-reel films, they discovered several advantages over the single-reel short.
+For one thing, audiences viewed these longer films as special events and were willing to pay more for admission.
 In addition, the popularity of the feature narratives meant features generally experienced longer runs in theaters than their single-reel predecessors (Motion Pictures).
 Additionally, the feature film gained popularity among the middle classes, who saw its length as analogous to the more “respectable” entertainment of live theater (Motion Pictures).
 Following the example of the French film d’art, U.S. feature producers often took their material from sources that would appeal to a wealthier and better-educated audience, such as histories, literature, and stage productions (Robinson).

-As it turns out, the feature film helped bring about the eventual downfall of the MPPC.
+As it turns out, the feature film contributed to the eventual downfall of the MPPC.
 The inflexible structuring of the Trust’s exhibition and distribution system made the organization resistant to change.
-When movie studio, and Trust member, Vitagraph began to release features like A Tale of Two Cities (1911) and Uncle Tom’s Cabin (1910), the Trust forced it to exhibit the films serially in single-reel showings to keep with industry standards.
-The MPPC also underestimated the appeal of the star system, a trend that began when producers chose famous stage actors like Mary Pickford and James O’Neill to play the leading roles in their productions and to grace their advertising posters (Robinson).
-Because of the MPPC’s inflexibility, independent companies exclusively capitalized on two important trends of film’s future: single-reel features and star power.
-Today, few people recognize names like Vitagraph or Biograph, but the independents that outlasted them—Universal, Goldwyn (which would later merge with Metro and Mayer to form MGM), Fox (later 20th Century Fox), and Paramount (the later version of the Lasky Corporation)—have become industry juggernauts.
+When movie studio and Trust member Vitagraph began releasing features like A Tale of Two Cities (1911) and Uncle Tom’s Cabin (1910), the Trust compelled it to exhibit the films serially in single-reel showings to conform to industry standards.
+The MPPC also underestimated the appeal of the star system.
+This trend began when producers chose famous stage actors, such as Mary Pickford and James O’Neill, to play leading roles in their productions and to feature on their advertising posters (Robinson).
+Because of the MPPC’s inflexibility, independent companies exclusively capitalized on two significant trends of film’s future: single-reel features and star power.
+Today, few people recognize names like Vitagraph or Biograph.
+Still, the independents that outlasted them—Universal, Goldwyn (which would later merge with Metro and Mayer to form MGM), Fox (later 20th Century Fox), and Paramount (the later version of the Lasky Corporation)—have become industry juggernauts.

 Hollywood

-As moviegoing increased in popularity among the middle class, and as feature films began keeping audiences in their seats for longer periods, exhibitors found a need to create more comfortable and richly decorated theater spaces to attract their audiences.
-These “dream palaces,” so called because of their often lavish embellishments of marble, brass, guilding, and cut glass, not only came to replace the nickelodeon theater, but also created the demand that would lead to the Hollywood studio system.
-Some producers realized that they could only meet the growing demand for new work if they produced films on a regular, year-round system.
-However, this proved impractical with the current system that often relied on outdoor filming and shot footage predominately in Chicago and New York—two cities whose weather conditions prevented outdoor filming for a significant portion of the year.
-Different companies attempted filming in warmer locations such as Florida, Texas, and Cuba, but producers eventually located an ideal candidate, a small, industrial suburb of Los Angeles called Hollywood.
+As moviegoing increased in popularity among the middle class and feature films began keeping audiences in their seats for more extended periods, exhibitors found a need to create more comfortable and richly decorated theater spaces to attract their audiences.
+These “dream palaces,” so called because of their often lavish embellishments of marble, brass, gilding, and cut glass, not only came to replace the nickelodeon theater but also created the demand that would lead to the Hollywood studio system.
+Some producers realized that they could only meet the growing demand for new work if they produced films on a regular, year-round basis.
+However, this proved impractical with the current system, which often relied on outdoor filming and shot footage predominantly in Chicago and New York—two cities whose weather conditions prevented outdoor filming for a significant portion of the year.
+Different companies attempted filming in warmer locations, such as Florida, Texas, and Cuba, but producers eventually found an ideal candidate: a small, industrial suburb of Los Angeles called Hollywood.

 Hollywood proved to be an ideal location for many reasons.
 The location combined a temperate climate with year-round sun.
-In addition, the abundantly available land did not cost much, and the location allowed close access to diverse topographies: mountains, lakes, deserts, coasts, and forests.
-By 1915, more than 60 percent of U.S. film production operated out of Hollywood (Britannica Online).
+In addition, the abundantly available land was relatively inexpensive, and the location provided close access to diverse topographies, including mountains, lakes, deserts, coasts, and forests.
+By 1915, more than 60 percent of U.S. film production was based in Hollywood (Britannica Online).

 The Art of Silent Film

 While commercial factors drove the development of narrative film, individual artists turned it into a medium of personal expression.
-The motion picture of the silent era appears generally simplistic; acted in overly animated movements to engage the eye; and accompanied by live music, played by musicians in the theater, and written titles to create a mood and to narrate a story.
-Within the confines of this medium, one filmmaker in particular emerged to transform silent film into art and to unlock its potential as a medium of serious expression and persuasion.
-D. W. Griffith, who entered the film industry as an actor in 1907, quickly moved to a directing role in which he worked closely with his camera crew to experiment with shots, angles, and editing techniques that could heighten the emotional intensity of his scenes.
+The motion pictures of the silent era generally appear simplistic, acted out in overly animated movements to engage the eye, and accompanied by live music played by musicians in the theater, as well as written titles, to create a mood and narrate a story.
+Within the confines of this medium, one filmmaker in particular emerged to transform silent film into an art form and unlock its potential as a medium of serious expression and persuasion.
+D. W. Griffith, who entered the film industry as an actor in 1907, quickly transitioned to a directing role, where he worked closely with his camera crew to experiment with shots, angles, and editing techniques that could heighten the emotional intensity of his scenes.
 He found that by practicing parallel editing, in which a film alternates between two or more scenes of action, he could create an illusion of simultaneity.
 He could then heighten the tension of the film’s drama by alternating between cuts more and more rapidly until the scenes of action converged.
-Griffith used this technique to great effect in his controversial film The Birth of a Nation, which this chapter will discuss in greater detail in the next section.
-Other techniques that Griffith employed to new effect included panning shots, through which he established a sense of scene and engaged his audience more fully in the experience of the film, and tracking shots, or shots that traveled with the movement of a scene (Motion Pictures), which allowed the audience—through the eye of the camera—to participate in the film’s action.
+Griffith employed this technique to significant effect in his controversial film, The Birth of a Nation, which will be discussed in greater detail in the next section.
+Other methods that Griffith employed to new effect included panning shots, through which he established a sense of scene and engaged his audience more fully in the experience of the film, and tracking shots, or shots that traveled with the movement of a scene (Motion Pictures), which allowed the audience—through the eye of the camera—to participate in the film’s action.

 MPAA: Combating Censorship

-As film became an increasingly lucrative U.S. industry, prominent industry figures like D. W. Griffith, slapstick comedian/director Charlie Chaplin, and actors Mary Pickford and Douglas Fairbanks grew extremely wealthy and influential.
-The public had conflicting attitudes toward stars and some of their extravagant lifestyles: On the one hand, the public idolized celebrities and imitated them in popular culture, yet at the same time, they criticized them for representing a threat, on and off screen, to traditional morals and social order.
-And much as it does today, the news media liked to sensationalize the lives of celebrities to sell stories.
+As film became an increasingly lucrative U.S. industry, prominent figures such as D. W. Griffith, the slapstick comedian and director Charlie Chaplin, and actors Mary Pickford and Douglas Fairbanks grew extremely wealthy and influential.
+The public had conflicting attitudes toward stars and some of their extravagant lifestyles: on the one hand, they idolized celebrities and imitated them in popular culture, yet at the same time, they criticized them for representing a threat, both on and off screen, to traditional morals and social order.
+And much as it does today, the news media likes to sensationalize the lives of celebrities to sell stories.
 Comedian Roscoe “Fatty” Arbuckle, who worked alongside future icons Charlie Chaplin and Buster Keaton, found himself at the center of one of the biggest scandals of the silent era.
 When Arbuckle hosted a marathon party over Labor Day weekend in 1921, one of his guests, model Virginia Rapp, was rushed to the hospital, where she later died.
 Reports of a drunken orgy, rape, and murder surfaced.
-Following World War I, the United States started to undergo significant social reforms, such as Prohibition.
+Following World War I, the United States underwent significant social reforms, including the Prohibition era.
 Many feared that movies and their stars could threaten the moral order of the country.
 Because of the nature of the crime and the celebrity involved, those fears became inexplicably tied to the Arbuckle case (Motion Pictures).
 Even though autopsy reports ruled that Rapp had died from causes that Arbuckle could not have caused, the comedian still faced trial, where a jury acquitted him of manslaughter, though his career would never recover.

 The Arbuckle affair and a series of other scandals only increased public fears about Hollywood’s impact.
 In response to this perceived threat, state and local governments increasingly tried to censor the content of films that depicted crime, violence, and sexually explicit material.
-Deciding that they needed to protect themselves from government censorship and to foster a more favorable public image, the major Hollywood studios organized in 1922 to form an association they called the Motion Picture Producers and Distributors of America (later renamed the Motion Picture Association of America, or MPAA).
-Among other things, the MPAA instituted a code of self-censorship for the motion picture industry.
-Today, the MPAA operates by a voluntary rating system, which means producers can voluntarily submit a film for review to receive a rating designed to alert viewers to the age-appropriateness of a film, while still protecting the filmmakers’ artistic freedom (Motion Picture Association of America).
+Deciding that they needed to protect themselves from government censorship and to foster a more favorable public image, the major Hollywood studios organized in 1922 to form an association they called the Motion Picture Producers and Distributors of America (now known as the Motion Picture Association, or MPA).
+Among other things, the MPA instituted a code of self-censorship for the motion picture industry.
+Today, the MPA operates a voluntary rating system, which means producers can voluntarily submit a film for review to receive a rating designed to alert viewers to the age appropriateness of a movie, while still protecting filmmakers’ artistic freedom (Motion Picture Association).

 Silent Film’s Demise

-In 1925, Warner Bros. needed to set itself apart from its competitors as a small Hollywood studio looking for opportunities to expand.
+In 1925, Warner Bros. sought to differentiate itself from its competitors as a small Hollywood studio seeking expansion opportunities.
 When representatives from Western Electric offered to sell the studio the rights to a new technology they called Vitaphone, a sound-on-disc system that had failed to capture the interest of any of the industry giants, Warner Bros. executives took a chance, predicting that the novelty of talking films might help them make a quick, short-term profit.
 Little did they anticipate that their gamble would not only establish them as a major Hollywood presence but also change the industry forever.

 “I Don’t Think We’re in Kansas Anymore”: Film Goes Technicolor

-Although filmmakers could employ the techniques of tinting and hand painting color to films for some time (Georges Méliès, for instance, employed a crew to hand-paint many of his films), neither method worked for largescale projects.
-The hand-painting technique became impractical with the advent of mass-produced film, and the tinting process, which filmmakers discovered would create an interference with the transmission of sound in films, became abandoned with the rise of the talkie.
+Although filmmakers could employ the techniques of tinting and hand-painting color in films for some time (Georges Méliès, for instance, used a crew to hand-paint many of his movies), neither method was suitable for large-scale projects.
+The hand-painting technique became impractical with the advent of mass-produced film, and the tinting process, which filmmakers discovered would interfere with the transmission of sound in cinema, was abandoned with the rise of the talkie.
 However, in 1922, Herbert Kalmus’s Technicolor company introduced a dye-transfer technique that allowed it to produce a full-length film, The Toll of the Sea, in two primary colors (Gale Virtual Reference Library).
 However, because they only used two colors, the appearance of The Toll of the Sea (1922), The Ten Commandments (1923), and other early Technicolor films did not appear very lifelike.
-By 1932, Technicolor had designed a three-color system with more realistic results, and for the next 25 years, all studios produced color films with this improved system.
-Disney’s Three Little Pigs (1933) and Snow White and the Seven Dwarves (1936) and films with live actors, like MGM’s The Wizard of Oz (1939) and Gone With the Wind (1939), experienced early success using Technicolor’s three-color method.
+By 1932, Technicolor had developed a three-color system that produced more realistic results.
+For the next 25 years, all major studios produced color films using this improved system.
+Disney’s Three Little Pigs (1933), Snow White and the Seven Dwarfs (1937), and movies featuring live actors, such as MGM’s The Wizard of Oz (1939) and Gone with the Wind (1939), achieved early success using Technicolor’s three-color method.

-Despite the success of certain color films in the 1930s, Hollywood, like the rest of the United States, felt the impact of the Great Depression, and the expenses of special cameras, crews, and Technicolor lab processing made color films impractical for studios trying to cut costs.
-Therefore, Technicolor would largely displace the black-and-white film until the end of the 1940s (Motion Pictures in Color).
+Despite the success of certain color films in the 1930s, Hollywood, like the rest of the United States, was deeply affected by the Great Depression.
+The expenses of special cameras, crews, and Technicolor lab processing made color films impractical for studios trying to cut costs.
+Therefore, Technicolor would largely displace the black-and-white movie until the end of the 1940s (Motion Pictures in Color).

 Rise and Fall of the Hollywood Studio

-The spike in theater attendance that followed the introduction of talking films changed the economic structure of the motion picture industry, bringing about some of the largest mergers in industry history.
+The spike in theater attendance that followed the introduction of talking films altered the economic structure of the motion picture industry, leading to some of the largest mergers in industry history.
 By 1930, eight studios produced 95 percent of all American films, and they continued to experience growth even during the Depression.
-The five most influential of these studios—Warner Bros., Metro-Goldwyn-Mayer, RKO, 20th Century Fox, and Paramount—practiced vertical integration; that is, they controlled every part of the system as it related to their films, from the production to release, distribution, and even viewing.
+The five most influential of these studios—Warner Bros., Metro-Goldwyn-Mayer, RKO, 20th Century Fox, and Paramount—practiced vertical integration, meaning they controlled every part of the system related to their films, from production to release, distribution, and even exhibition.
 Because they owned theater chains worldwide, these studios controlled which movies exhibitors ran, and because they “owned” a stock of directors, actors, writers, and technical assistants by contract, each studio produced films of a particular character.

 Who's going to the movies graph